New Zealand Rugby: All Blacks

 In 1987, the All Blacks won the inaugural Rugby World Cup against France, hosted by New Zealand and Australia.
-New Zealand also won the Rugby World Cup Finals in 2011, after an 8–7 victory over France in front of a home crowd, and in 34–17 victory over Australia at Twickenham in 2015.
+New Zealand also won the Rugby World Cup in 2011, after an 8–7 victory over France in front of a home crowd, and in 34–17 victory over Australia at Twickenham in 2015.
 The latter win made the All Blacks the first side ever to successfully defend a Rugby World Cup title and to win three World Cups.

 Professional era

 In 1995, following the Rugby World Cup tournament in South Africa, international rugby turned professional with the IRB's repeal of all amateurism regulations.
 For the first time, the NZRU negotiated with and contracted New Zealand rugby players.

 The NZRU also joined with the national unions of Australia and South Africa to form SANZAR, which sold the television rights for major southern hemisphere rugby competitions and helped to build the commercial foundation on which professional rugby is based.
 SANZAR, renamed SANZAAR with the 2016 entry of Argentina as a full member of the body, remains an important rugby organisation and organises The Rugby Championship (originally the Tri Nations) and the Super Rugby competition.